fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 Bob | 9
 Bob | 42

-If there were any people in our database *without* favorite numbers, they would not appear in this query.
+If there were any people in our ledger *without* favorite numbers, they would not appear in this query.
 However, if we want to preserve all `handle`s, even ones belonging to people without favorite numbers, we could issue this query:

 ```all
 {